AliceHincu/Theory-Concepts/Computer Networks: OSI Model.md

 | DNS | Domain Name System | The Domain Name System (DNS) is the phonebook of the Internet.
 Humans access information online through domain names, like nytimes.com or espn.com.
 Web browsers interact through Internet Protocol (IP) addresses.
 DNS translates domain names to IP addresses so browsers can load Internet resources. |

-On the short: **the OSI model defines the application layer as only the interface responsible for communicating with host-based and user-facing applications.**
+Main idea: **the OSI model defines the application layer as only the interface responsible for communicating with host-based and user-facing applications.**

 # Layer 6: The presentation layer
 ![](https://images.ctfassets.net/slt3lc6tev37/60dPoRIz0Es5TjDDncEp2M/7ad742131addcbe5dc6baa16a93bf189/6-presentation-layer.svg)